Teaching and learning

 Reflection point: In your latest observations...

-• Do you get a feel for some progress in a child’s learning?
+• Do you get a feel of the child’s progress in learning?

-• Or does it explain where they might need further support?
+• Does it explain where they might need further support?

 3. Interpreting what you're seeing

-A skilled educator who knows the children well, will be able to interpret what is going on as children learn and play.
+A skilled educator who knows the children well can understand what is happening as they learn and play in their environment.
 This adds a rich layer of detail to your observations.

 Reflection point: In your latest observations...

-• Can it be understood why this activity or developmental event was relevant to this unique child and their progress or interests?
+• Can we understand why this activity or event was important for this child and their development or interests?

 It's important to note how you interacted with the child during the event you're observing to show how you're helping to scaffold that child’s play and learning.